Fergarram/swan/README.md

 # Swan
-A tiny typescript template engine inspired by [Van.js](https://github.com/vanjs-org/van) with JavaScript event handling.
+A tiny typescript template engine inspired by [Van.js](https://github.com/vanjs-org/van).

 ## Description
-Swan is a minimalistic template engine that takes inspiration from Van.js's approach to building web interfaces, but focuses specifically on generating static HTML with associated JavaScript handlers.
-Unlike Van.js which is a reactive UI framework, Swan specializes in producing separate HTML and JavaScript output, making it particularly suitable for server-side rendering scenarios.
+Unlike Van.js which is a reactive UI framework, Swan focuses on just helping you create an interface tree that renders into strings of html and javascript.
+It provides a simple render function that writes html and js files to files under a directory.

 ## Features
 - No dependencies
 - No runtime dependencies
-- Tiny and readable
+- Tiny, readable and hackable.

 ## Example Usage